-Our final day starts to the north at Hutchinson's Quay near Kilrea and the opportunity to take a guided canoe trip down this beautiful wooded section of river with one of our local guides Robin Ruddock Tours or Xplore Outdoors.
-This is a beautiful section of river with Kingfishers and herons galore.
+Our final day starts to the north at Hutchinson's Quay near Kilrea and the opportunity to take a guided canoe trip down this beautiful wooded section of river with one of our local guides at Causeway Adventures or Xplore Outdoors.

+This is a beautiful section of river with kingfishers and herons galore.
 If you are very fortunate you may even spot an otter in this stretch.
 At Portna you can see how they make the lock gates in Ireland out of native Irish oak with designs that have remained unchanged since Leonardo Da Vinci invented them.

-We'll finish our 3-day adventure on the Bann with a splash by heading up to the Edge Watersports in Coleraine.
-For the less physically inclined, a more sedate heritage boat tour with White River Charters can be enjoyed at Mountsandel Fort which is older than the pyramids in Egypt and is one of the earliest known human settlements in Ireland dating back to around 7600BC.
+We'll finish our 3-day adventure on the Bann with, a more sedate heritage boat tour with White River Charters which can be enjoyed at Mountsandel Fort which is older than the pyramids in Egypt and is one of the earliest known human settlements in Ireland dating back to around 7600BC.